 How much riding experience do I need?

 You should feel comfortable doing several 250 km days in a row.
-All participants need a valid motorcycle license.
+All riders need a valid motorcycle license.

 Do I have to stay with the guide?